Ricardosgeral/relier/README.md

 # Software

-## Usage/install
+## Usage/installation
-These instructions should be carried out after a fresh installation of raspbian (tested with [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/)).
+These instructions should be carried out after a fresh installation of raspbian (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+It was tested with [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).

-**NOTE:** If no monitor is available (headless raspberry pi 3), first you have to do these 4 steps.
+**NOTE:** If no monitor is available (headless raspberry pi 3), first you have to do these 4 simple steps:
 1. Create an empty file (in windows use notepad - in Linux terminal use command *touch* - in Mac use TextEdit).
 2. Save the file with name: ssh (ssh.txt should also work).
 3. Copy or move the ssh file into the root of the sd card.
-4. Put the SD card in RPi3B and power it on.
+4. Put the Micro SD card in the Raspberry Pi, and power it on.

-Connect to raspberry pi directly (if monitor is available) or via SSH (for example with putty).
+Connect to Raspberry Pi directly (if monitor is available) or via SSH (for example with putty).
 In this last option, you need to know the IP of the raspberry pi!

-It is recommended to change the password of user pi, since SSH is enabled!
+It is recommended to change the password, since SSH is enabled!

     $ passwd